Retriangulation of Great Britain: Planning and work on the new projection

-The solid form of the Earth, known as the geoid, cannot be fully defined by simple formulae.
+Neither the solid form of the Earth, nor the geoid (an equipotential surface of Earth's gravity field, comparable to the imaginary surface that mean sea level would follow in the absence of winds, tides and currents), can be fully defined by simple formulae.
 The spheroid is the nearest mathematical model, but as no one spheroid fits worldwide, a number have to be used.
 The Airy spheroid provides a good fit in the region of the British Isles, and the Transverse Mercator Projection of this spheroid was therefore adopted by the Ordnance Survey as the basis of the national co-ordinate system.

 No projection can be true to scale across its entirety.
 In the Transverse Mercator, the scale at any given point increases in correlation with its east or west distance from the central meridian.
 The scale along the north-south line that contains the point remains consistent.
 The true origin of the projection lies at latitude 49° N, longitude 2° W. A false origin positioned roughly 170 kilometres west of The Lizard was established to ensure all national grid coordinates remained positive, as the whole country is further east and further north than that point.
 In this system, the central meridian is 400 km east.

 The scale on the central meridian should be correct, or 1.
 However, to ensure that scale error is imperceptible on the national mapping at the eastern and western boundaries, a scale reduction of 1:2500 was applied.
 This provides a local scale factor of 0.9996 at the central meridian.
 The scale continually increases with distance from the central meridian, east and west, reaching 1 at 580 km east and 220 km west.
 It continues to rise, reaching 1.0005 at the eastern and western extremes.

 The corresponding local scale factor must be employed to convert a site measured plane length to a projection distance, and vice versa.
 As the spheroid is set at mean sea level, any surveyed length must be reduced to mean sea level before applying the local scale factor.